This Policy was published and took effect on 20 August, 2018.

 Do we use information for marketing?

-We may use your personal data to contact you and offer you products and services we believe may be of interest to you where we have a lawful basis to do so.
+We may use your personal data to contact you and offer you products and services we believe may be of interest to your organisation as part of Business to Business (B2B) marketing operations.
+This enables us to operate our business and pursue our legitimate interests, and does not unduly affect your interests and fundamental rights and freedoms.
 We may offer you products and services by various means, including by mail, telephone, email, SMS or other electronic means, such as through social media or targeted advertising.

 If we provide services to you, we may send information to you regarding our services, upcoming promotions and other information that may be of interest to you, using the contact details that you have provided to us and always in compliance with applicable law.